NoahHenrikKleinschmidt/buildamol/docs/whatfor.rst

 `biobuild` is not a quantum chemistry package.
 It does not offer any quantum chemical calculations, nor does it offer any tools to analyze the electronic structure of molecules (aside from whatever is available from `biopython`, of course).
 It is also not a molecular dynamics package.
+Also, currently `biobuild` is limited to creating single bond-connections between molecules.
+Hence, `biobuild` cannot create (small) ring structures.
+However, using fragments with the desired ring structures already present (e.g. from pubchem) large circular molecules can be built regardless.
+However, `biobuild` is currently not optimized for circular molecules of any kind, hence, users wishing to create circular molecules will likely want to use molecular dynamics to optimize the geometry of any structure they create.
-Furthermore, `biobuild` does not generate molecules `for` you!
+Finally, `biobuild` does not generate molecules `for` you!
 It is **not** a `de novo` molecule generator that tries to find molecules with certain properties - e.g. molecules that bind a certain protein pocket.
-The user needs to know what they want to build - `biobuild` will help them build it, that's the deal.
+The user needs to know what they want to build and have some idea of the steps involved - `biobuild` will help them build it, that's the deal.

 Who is `biobuild` for?
 ----------------------